-After determining that the project and the applicant qualify for a BRLF loan and/or subgrant and the Borrower has a firm Letter of Commitment from the other participating lenders for the project, the DES and the County's Consultant will prepare a Financing Package for the LRC with all of the supportive documentation.
+After determining that the project and the applicant qualify for a BRLF loan and the Borrower has a firm Letter of Commitment from the other participating lenders for the project, the HES and the County's Consultant will prepare a Financing Package for the LRC with all of the supportive documentation.
 The LRC shall approve or disapprove the loan and/or subgrant application.